Lorti/manu.ninja/src/pages/2019-01-13-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ## Conclusion

+We've walked you through using the Vue CLI 3 for scaffolding a Progressive Web App, explaining the CLI's core concepts along the way, which should give you a great starting point for further Vue development.

 We did talk about

-* using the Vue CLI 3 to create a project
+* using the Vue CLI 3 to create a project,
 * adding and configuring Vue CLI plugins,
-* configuring the Progressive Web App plugin,
+* configuring the official Progressive Web App plugin,
 * configuring webpack,
 * prerendering pages for SEO
 * and building your application.

-We did not tap on
+We did not tap into

-* UI
+* the Vue CLI 3 UI,
-* Presets (for bypassing the prompts when creating a project)
+* presets (for bypassing the prompts when creating a project),
-* Instant Prototyping
+* instant prototyping,
-* Build Targets (including the `--modern` flag)
+* build targets (including the `--modern` flag and web components)
-* Plugin Development
+* and plugin development,

-which I may highlight in further articles, if you're interested.
+all of which I may highlight in further articles, if you're interested.

-If you want to see a complete Progresive Web App build with Vue CLI 3 have a look at the [full example application](#full-example-application) in the links/resources section.
+If you want to see a complete Progressive Web App build with Vue CLI 3 have a look at my [Japanese Phrasebook](https://www.japanese-phrasebook.com/), the [full example application](#full-example-application) in the links/resources section.
 I have kept the Vue CLI 2 and Vue CLI 3 snapshots in separate branches, if you're interested in the exact differences when upgrading/migrating to Vue CLI 3.

 I want this guide to be as helpful as possible, especially for beginners.
 If you have questions, suggestions or any feedback please leave them in the comments or contact me on Twitter.